Savoring The Good®

 Date Sugar

 Date sugar is a natural sweetener made from dried dates.
-It is high in fiber and nutrients and has a lower glycemic index than white sugar.
 It can be used as a substitute for brown sugar in recipes, but it can be difficult to dissolve and may not work well in some recipes.

 Turbinado Sugar